MaximCincinnatis/PulseChain-Ethereum-Node-Suite/README.md

 ## AIO Interactive Setup
 Pulse-Chain Unleashed: Experience the Harmony of Effortless Innovation and Peace of Mind with this interactive setup script

-####  Donations: Donations are appreciated and will help.
-Thank you for your support!

-(PRC20) : `0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA`

 ### Info: Current plsmenu version: 1.5  (updated 12-13-2024)

-## Installing and Running a Pulsechain Node/Validator + Prometheus/Grafana Monitoring
+## Installing and Running a Pulsechain Node + Prometheus/Grafana Monitoring

-<small>This setup is split into three parts to provide greater flexibility for users based on their needs.
+<small>This setup is split into two parts to provide greater flexibility for users based on their needs.

 The first part is the node setup, which involves setting up the core node infrastructure.
-This includes installing necessary packages and dependencies to run a node. (`setup_pulse_node.sh`)

-The second part is the validator setup, which involves configuring the node as a validator, setting up validators keys,wallets, and importing those. (`setup_validator.sh`)
+This includes:
+- Installing required system packages
+- Setting up Docker and optimization parameters
+- Deploying execution client (blockchain data)
+- Deploying consensus client (block validation)
+- Configuring networking and security

-The third part is the monitoring setup, which involves setting up Prometheus/Grafana to keep track of the node and its performance via webinterface. (`setup_monitoring.sh`)
+The second part is the monitoring setup, which involves:
+- Setting up Prometheus for metrics collection
+- Deploying Grafana for visual dashboards
+- Configuring alerting mechanisms
+- Setting up system resource monitoring

-You can run each step individually, based on your requirements, by calling the appropriate setup_###.sh script.
-This provides a convenient way to install and configure only the necessary components.
+You can run each step individually by calling the appropriate setup_###.sh script, or follow the guided process where each successful step will prompt you to continue to the next one.

-Additionally, it's worth noting that after completing each installation step, you'll be prompted to continue with the next setup.
-This means that there's no need to run each script separately, as the setup process will guide you through each step in sequence.

-To prepare dedicated devices for offline-key generation use (`setup_offline_keygen.sh`), this will work on a linux live iso and devices which are meant to stay offline after the initial keygen setup.

-This streamlined approach ensures that you have a smooth and hassle-free setup experience, and can get up and running quickly. </small>
+This approach ensures you have complete flexibility while maintaining a smooth setup experience.</small>

 ## |#| Prerequisites

-- A Unix-based operating system (e.g., Ubuntu)
+- A Unix-based operating system (Ubuntu 20.04 LTS or newer recommended)
+- Root or sudo access
+- Internet connection for downloading packages and blockchain data

 ## |#| Installation Steps